Israel recovers bodies of six captives held in Gaza

 Families of the Israeli captives have called on the government to sign a deal with Hamas to free about 100 people still in Gaza.

-Israel’s military has announced that its troops have recovered the bodies of six captives, including a dual US national, from a tunnel in southern Gaza, as it continued its 11-month-long deadly assault on Palestinian enclave.
+Israel’s military has announced that its troops have recovered the bodies of six captives, including a dual US national, from a tunnel in southern Gaza, as it continued its 11-month long, deadly assault on Palestinian enclave.

 More than 40,000 Palestinians have been killed since Israel launched war on Gaza on October 7 following an attack led by Palestinian group Hamas.
-About 250 people were taken captives following the October 7 attacks in southern Israel.
+About 250 people were taken captive following the October 7 attacks in southern Israel.
 The coastal enclave has been turned into rubble amid non-stop bombardment as Israel repeatedly refused to agree to a ceasefire deal to free the captives.

 Keep readinglist of 3 items